Storable votes

+Storable voting is a multi-issue voting rule intended to promote minority rights relative to a simple majority system.

+Storable voting was the first multi-issue voting rule to be proposed, and is arguably the simplest.
+Despite this, it is easily gamed by strategic voting, because the ideal strategy for each voter is to pile all their votes into the one contest they deem most important.
+This contrasts with quadratic voting, which is slightly more complex but incentive-compatible.

-Voting with Storable votes
+Voting with storable votes

 Context

 Storable Votes apply to a context where several binary issues (Yes/No questions) are to be decided.

 Imagine a committee, for example the board of a central bank, that every month needs to vote on an up-or-down decision, say changing the interest rate or not.
 Each month, the decision is taken according to the majority of votes cast.

 Instead of having one vote for each monthly meeting, suppose that each committee member is granted 12 votes at the beginning of the year and can cast as many of these votes as s/he wishes at any one meeting.

 Clearly if a committee member casts more than one vote at one meeting, then that member will not have a vote to cast at one or more of the following meetings.
 Alternatively, if a member abstains, he or she will have more votes for the future.
 The possibility to "store votes" for future use gives the name to the mechanism.